khanfaizal813/khanfaizal813/README.md

-Hey, I am Faizal Khan
+👋 Hi, I'm Faizal Khan
 👩‍💻 About Me :
 👋 I am a Frontend and Backend Developer with over 5.9 years of experience building web applications.